erSubhashThapa/100daysofcode/r1-log.md

    *from [javascriptwebblog, Function Declarations vs. Function Expressions](https://javascriptweblog.wordpress.com/2010/07/06/function-declarations-vs-function-expressions/)

    ## Git: revert
-   So I had to revert to the commit to undo what I commited so I followed [this page about `git revert`](https://code.likeagirl.io/how-to-undo-the-last-commit-393e7db2840b).
+   So I had to revert to undo what I commited so I followed [this page about `git revert`](https://code.likeagirl.io/how-to-undo-the-last-commit-393e7db2840b).
 First it told me to `git stash` but I didn't know what that was so I [read about it here](https://www.git-tower.com/learn/git/faq/save-changes-with-git-stash).
 Then, [following this page again](https://code.likeagirl.io/how-to-undo-the-last-commit-393e7db2840b) I did `git revert`.
 I ended up stuck in this thing on the terminal:

   ![screenshot](log_imgs/git_3-13.png)